Skip to content

 • retry commands

-• scan history
+• scan history to infer state

 • decide merges